Winston Abreu: Washington Nationals

-In 2007, the Washington Nationals signed him to a minor league contract, and he started the spring at Triple-A Columbus in an outstanding fashion, pitching 18 innings and allowing only one run.
+In 2007, the Washington Nationals signed Abreu to a minor league contract, and he started the spring at Triple-A Columbus in an outstanding fashion, pitching 18 innings and allowing only one run.
 On May 8, he was called up, and in his first 11 appearances, had allowed runs in only two games, amassing an ERA of 2.31.
 But then over his next 8 appearances, he allowed runs in seven games, and his ERA ballooned to 6.38; on June 20, he was designated for assignment.
 Abreu was called back up in September when rosters expanded.
 Abreu finished the 2007 season with an 0–1 record with a 5.93 ERA in 26 games.
 He became a free agent after the season.

 Chiba Lotte Marines

-Before the start of the 2008 season, Abreu signed with the Chiba Lotte Marines of Japan's Pacific League.
+Before the start of the 2008 season, Abreu signed with the Chiba Lotte Marines of Nippon Professional Baseball.

 Tampa Bay Rays

 On February 6, 2009, Abreu signed a minor league contract with an invitation to spring training with the Tampa Bay Rays.
-On June 14, 2009, Abreu's contract was purchased from Triple-A Durham to replace the injured Jason Isringhausen.
+On June 14, Abreu's contract was purchased from the Triple-A Durham Bulls to replace the injured Jason Isringhausen.
 On June 27, Abreu was designated for assignment by the Rays.

 Cleveland Indians

-On July 2, 2009, Abreu was claimed off waivers from the Rays by the Cleveland Indians.
+On July 2, 2009, Abreu was claimed off waivers by the Cleveland Indians.
 During his tenure with the Indians, Abreu was given a three-game suspension after hitting Jack Hannahan with a pitch on July 25.

-The Indians designated him for assignment on August 1, 2009.
-On August 5, 2009, though, he was outrighted to Triple-A Columbus.
+The Indians designated him for assignment on August 1.
+On August 5, he cleared waivers and was sent outright to the Triple–A Columbus Clippers.

-Back to Tampa Bay
+Tampa Bay Rays (second stint)

-On August 6, 2009, Abreu re-signed with the Rays and was assigned to Triple-A Durham.
+On August 6, 2009, Abreu signed a minor league contract to return to the Tampa Bay Rays organization and was assigned to the Triple–A Durham Bulls.